IngeborgGjerde/ingeborggjerde.github.io/README.md

 ## About me
-Postdoctoral research fellow working on theoretical and computational fluid dynamics.
+Research engineer working on theoretical and computational fluid dynamics.
+I also lecture in one of the largest programming courses at the University of Oslo, where we teach essential tools to for quick and efficient programming in Python.

 My research spans from instability and bifurcation analysis to biomedical simulation.
-Passionate about using mathematics to understand real-world problems.
+I'm passionate about using mathematics to understand real-world problems.
 Currently mystified by fluid flow in the brain and its role in preventing Alzheimer’s disease.

 ## Education
 - **Ph.D.**, Applied Mathematics, University of Bergen, April 2020 <br />